| | | | |

 3. Letters and Sounds

 This can be used for the new letters you’re introducing or for letters and sounds your child continues to struggle with.
-Only provide a few snowballs with those letters on them (Maybe 5-7 snowballs max).
+Only provide a few snowballs with those letters on them, about 5-7 snowballs maximum.

 4. Writing